-Gregory Peterson has been hailed as an organist with “imagination and verve.”
-His playing is described as “competent and stylish” (The American Organist) and “excellent and masterful” (Barometern -- Sweden).
-A frequent soloist, he has given recitals in important venues including Independent Presbyterian Church, Birmingham, Alabama, Trinity Church, Boston, the Memorial Music Hall, Methuen, Massachusetts, the Basilica of Our Lady of Perpetual Help (Mission Church), Boston and New York City's famed Riverside Church and Central Synagogue.
-European venues include the Berlin Cathedral; Helsinki’s Rock Church; St. Anne’s Church, Warsaw; St. Nicholas Church, Prague; St. Thomas Church, Leipzig, Uppsala Cathedral in Sweden and St. Augustine’s Church, Cardiff.
+Gregory Peterson is a an internationally acclaimed recitalist, having performed in important venues including Independent Presbyterian Church, Birmingham, Alabama, Trinity Church, Boston, the Memorial Music Hall, Methuen, Massachusetts, the Basilica of Our Lady of Perpetual Help (Mission Church), Boston, Old West Church, Boston and New York City's famed Riverside Church and Central Synagogue.
+European venues include Matthäuskirche, Berlin; the Berlin Cathedral; Helsinki’s Rock Church; St. Anne’s Church, Warsaw; St. Nicholas Church, Prague; St. Thomas Church, Leipzig, Uppsala Cathedral in Sweden and St. Augustine’s Church, Cardiff.
 He is featured on the critically acclaimed compact discs “Heroic Sounds,” recommended for “nice music superbly played” (Journal of the Association of Anglican Church Musicians) and “Dieterich Buxtehude: A 300th Anniversary Celebration,” noted for its “stylistic integrity, energy, strength, clarity, crisp articulation, clear phrasing and well-controlled rhythm” (The American Organist).

-Gregory Peterson was born in Ames, Iowa and grew up in Northfield, Minnesota.
-He earned the BA degree in music at Luther College, Decorah, Iowa.
-He holds the MM degree from Yale University in the Institute of Sacred Music where he was Hugh Giles Scholar and received the Harry B. Jepson Memorial Scholarship.
-He holds the DMA degree in organ performance and pedagogy from the University of Iowa where was a Rahn Scholar and teaching assistant.
+Gregory Peterson earned the B.A. degree in music at Luther College.
+He holds the M.M. degree from Yale University in the Institute of Sacred Music where he was Hugh Giles Scholar and received the Harry B. Jepson Memorial Scholarship.
+He holds the D.M.A. degree in organ performance and pedagogy from the University of Iowa where was a Rahn Scholar and teaching assistant.
 He undertook additional study at the Summer Institute for French Organ Study and at the Gothenburg International Organ Academy in Sweden.
-He is a member of Pi Kappa Lambda, the national music honor society.